 The signal generator mode was also discussed in the operating manual section.
-The signal output is simply taken from the Clk0 or Clk1 output of the Si5351A.
+The signal output is taken from the Clk0 or Clk1 output of the Si5351A (there are no pads for this).
 Care should be exercised not to draw excessive load (e.g. short circuit) from these pins, which could damage the Si5351A.
 It will be very difficult to replace a damaged Si5351A.